 - Accounts receivable: sums of money to be received by customers.

-- Inventories: materials held into the business to be ultimately sold or transformed in final product.
+- Inventories: materials held into the business to be ultimately sold or transformed into a final product.

-- Accounts payable: sums of money to be given to suppliers for the purchase of row materials or other services.
+- Accounts payable: sums of money to be given to suppliers for the purchase of raw materials or other services.

-These three items can make or brake a business.
-For instance, imagine to own a restaurant, which is very successful.
+These three items can make or break a business.
+For instance, imagine owning a restaurant, which is very successful.
 In fact, each night you have hundreds of customers.